AndrewBarba/Bluebird.swift/README.md

 PromiseKit goes to great length to maintain compatibility with Objective-C, previous versions of Swift, and previous versions of Xcode.
 Thats a ton of work, god bless them.

+#### Generics & Composition

+Bluebird has a more sophisticated use of generics throughout the library giving us really nice API for composing Promise chains in Swift.

+Bluebird supports `map`, `reduce`, `all`, `any` with any Sequence type, not just arrays.
+For example, you could use [Realm's](https://realm.io/docs/swift/latest/) `List` or `Result` types in all of those functions, you can't do this with PromiseKit.

+Bluebird also supports `Promise.map` and `Promise.reduce` which act just like their global equivalent, but can be chained inline on an existing Promise, greatly enhancing Promise composition.

 #### No Extensions

 PromiseKit provides many useful framework extensions that wrap core Cocoa API's in Promise style functions.
 I currently have no plans to provide such functionality, but if I did, it would be in a different repository so I can keep this one lean and well tested.